noobling/cs50/README.md

-# Detailed solutions to cs50 2015 fall
+# Detailed solutions to cs50 2017 edX (Same as 2016 havard course)
 ## Brought to you by fkingnoobgg ;)